 As of the date of the mailing of the deficiency letter, your electronic fingerprinting results have not been transmitted to the Department of Business and Professional Regulation.
 We will not be able to process your application until we have received this information.
-You should contact your fingerprint vendor to determine if they have submitted the prints to the FDLE for processing.
+You should contact your fingerprint Provider to determine if they have submitted the prints to the FDLE for processing.

-The electronic fingerprint scanning machines are equipped to determine if your fingerprints scanned successfully; however, if it is determined by the Federal Bureau of Investigation that your prints were not legible, we will send you a notification letter asking you to go back to the same vendor that did your initial prints and schedule a re-roll of your prints.
+The electronic fingerprint scanning machines are equipped to determine if your fingerprints scanned successfully; however, if it is determined by the Federal Bureau of Investigation that your prints were not legible, we will send you a notification letter asking you to go back to the same Provider that did your initial prints and schedule a re-roll of your prints.
 You will be required to bring the notification letter with you as information such as the TCN (Transaction Control Number) and TCR (Transaction Control Reference) must be identified and used at the time of the reroll.

 DBPR will retain results of the prints for 12 months from the date your digital fingerprints were electronically received by the Florida Department of Law Enforcement.
 FDLE retain the prints for 180 days only.
 If your prints have expired at the time your application is submitted to the department, you will be required to submit new prints again.

 Per FBI regulation, your prints cannot be shared between professions or with other agencies.
 You are required to have separate prints for each license you are applying for, using the correct ORI.